Marriott Basin Coast Mountains British Columbia

 Marriott Basin alpenglow, #61843 Purchase

-Last month I made my third trip into Marriott Basin, in search of new landscape images.
+Last month I made my third trip to Marriott Basin, in search of new landscape images.
 Hot on the heels of my recent trip to Whatcom Pass, I wanted to get in as many backpacking photo trips as possible before wildfire smoke returned.
 This season has been one of the worst in history for wildfires.
 Both in the western United States and British Columbia numerous large fires are burning.

 Located in the southern Coast Mountains of British Columbia, Marriott Basin is an extensive alpine area.
-Access to the area is from Cayoosh Pass on highway 99, about an hour’s drive east of Pemberton.
+Access to the area is from Cayoosh Pass on Highway 99, about an hour’s drive east of Pemberton.
 Nearby is the extremely popular Joffre Lakes Provincial Park.
 While the lakes are popular with sightseers and day hikers, the Joffre Group of peaks is wildly popular with climbers and backcountry skiers.

 Generally above 6000′ Marriott Basin contains several lakes and numerous peaks for climbing, most notably Marriott Peak.
 My previous trips to Marriott Basin entailed one overnight backpack to Mount Rohr, technically outside the basin.
 The other was a winter ski trip to the Wendy Thompson Hut, located at the head of the basin.
-The Wendy Thompson Hut is operated by the Alpine Club of Canada and is open year round.
+The Wendy Thompson Hut is operated by the Alpine Club of Canada and is open year-round.
 However, the hut sees most of its visitors during the winter and early spring ski season.